-Rob Shaw is the Managing Director of Glu Recruit in Yorkshire.
+Rob Shaw is the Managing Director of Glu Recruit, a growing recruitment business in Yorkshire.
 With over a decade of experience in recruitment, from a large household name to a small independent agency, Rob has seen the world of recruitment change and thrive.

 Why did you decide to start your own recruitment agency?